IAmInept/TBBProxmoxWebApp/README.md

 How to
-Create a Python Virtual Environment
+Create a Python Virtual Environment `backend/venv/bin/activate`

-`source /venv/bin/activate`
+Packages need to be installed
+`pip install -r requirements.txt`

-The initalise the Deployment
+Finally to initalise the Deployment
-`python3 app.py`
+`python backend/app.py`

+\br